pmmatias/Emacs-config/README.md

 # My Emacs config

-A modular, well documented, GNU Emacs config focused on simple and non-intrusive enhancing of the defaults
+A modular, well-documented, GNU Emacs config focused on simple and non-intrusive enhancing of the defaults

 ## Directory structure